Frninezy/FilmFlow/README.md

-# movie-recommendation-on-description
+# FilmFlow

-Telegram bot that recommends movies based on movie description similarity (content-based recommender system)
+This Telegram bot offers movie recommendations by analyzing the similarity between movie descriptions using a content-based recommender system.

-Recommender work on film description similarity.
-Film description breaks down into tags.

-There are two regime of work:
+## How it Works

+The bot operates in two main modes:

+1. **Interest-Based Recommendations:**
-- In regime initiated by button "Write film themes you are interested in", user message breaks down into tags too, and films with higher tags similarity to user tags would be shown.
+   - Initiated by clicking the "Write film themes you are interested in" button.
+   - User messages are broken down into tags.
+   - Films with tags most similar to the user's interests are recommended.

+2. **Favorites-Based Recommendations:**
+   - Initiated by clicking the "Write a few of your favorite films, separated by semicolons" button.
+   - User-specified movies are located in the dataset, and their tags are combined for searching.
-- In regime initiated by button "Write a few of your favourite films, separated by semicolumn", films mentioned by user would be found in data, union of their tags would be used fo search.
-In case if there are a few movies with the same name in data user would be offered to choose from them with more film data provided.
+   - If multiple movies with the same name are found, the user is prompted to choose from them, with additional film data provided for clarity.

-Data is extract from this dataset: https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset
+This bot simplifies the process of discovering new movies that align with your interests or favorite films.